 The Cumbria Way

-The Cumbria way one through the UK’s favorite National Park – The Lake District.
+The Cumbria Way is a fantastic route running through one of the UK’s best loved National Park, The Lake District.
 The route was created by the local Ramblers Association back in the 70s.
 Walkers start in the town of Ulverston and finish in Carlisle.

 The Cleveland Way